Coronavirus: Silence shrouds streets in cities across Italy, France and Spain

 People in some of Europe’s largest cities are adjusting to a new way of life as governments in France, Spain, the Netherlands and others joined Italy in imposing restrictions on tens of millions of people.

-The virus has begun spreading rapidly across Europe and Italy remains the second most heavily affected country in the world after China, where the illness first emerged.
+The coronavirus has been spreading rapidly across Europe, and Italy remains the second most-heavily affected country in the world after China, where the illness first emerged.

 In an interview with the Corriere della Sera newspaper, Prime Minister Giuseppe Conte warned that damage from the virus will be “serious and widespread.”

-Conte said no further bans were needed but it was important to "scrupulously" respect existing ones.
+Conte said no further bans were needed but it was important to "scrupulously" respect the existing ones.

 Coronavirus: France on lockdown, Spain declares state of emergencyMarch 14, 202002:03